jomjol/neural-network-digital-counter-readout/Train_Network.md

 * Brightness was scattered with +/-30%

 * The position was scattered with +/-1 pixel in each direction.
-As the original picture is alsmost 3 times bigger (55x90 pixel) this ensures enough uncertainty to the upstream image alignment and cut out procedure.
+As the original picture is almost 3 times bigger (55x90 pixel) this ensures enough uncertainty to the upstream image alignment and cut out procedure.

 * The rotation is scattered for +/-10°